Board of Directors

 As the Executive Vice President and Chief Information Officer of BlueCross BlueShield of South Carolina, Wiggins is in charge of all corporate systems strategic planning, development, programming and enhancements.
 Under his direction, BlueCross operates one of the most advanced data processing centers in the United States, processing more than 13 billion online health care transactions and 850 million claims each year.
 He was named one of the Elite Eight of 2008 by Insurance & Technology Magazine in recognition of the top eight insurance technology executives in the country.
 In addition, BlueCross has won numerous national awards related to technology during his tenure.
 He currently has a staff of 2,250.
 Wiggins has been employed with BlueCross BlueShield of South Carolina since 1979.
 He earned the designation of Certified Systems Professional in 1985.
 Wiggins graduated with honors from Clemson University in 1976.

-Associate Director of the Consortium for Enterprise Systems Management and Vice President and Chief Technology Officer (System z) at IBM
+Vice President and Chief Technology Officer (System z) at IBM

 Mark Anzani’s nearly 30-year career has been focused on the development of the technologies that underpin the IT industry.
 The area where most of Mark’s work has occurred is in the hardware technologies that are at the heart of large Enterprise class systems, most commonly found in medium and large companies around the world.

-Associate Director of the Consortium for Enterprise Systems Management and Client Director (Mid-Atlantic Public Sector Team) at IBM
+Client Director (Mid-Atlantic Public Sector Team) at IBM

 Andy Bernardin is responsible for managing the business relationships IBM has with health, education and government clients in South Carolina, North Carolina, Tennessee, Virginia, the District of Columbia and Maryland.
 Andy’s team helps IBM’s clients implement and integrate information technology solutions into their day-to-day business.
 Andy and his team focus on using IT to help clients provide better service to patients, citizens, and students.